starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

   ```
   export NVPRESENT_QUEUE_FAMILY=1
   ```

-{: .warning }
->
-> - MangoHud and other FPS monitoring overlays, as well as DLSS, may interfere with Smooth Motion and cause game crashes.
-You may need to disable them.
-> - If using [Wine Wayland](/Tips-and-Tricks#wine-wayland), Smooth Motion has been known to cause framerate issues or random freezes.
-> - Vsync may need to be disabled in the game's graphics settings.

 {: .tip }
 > When using Smooth Motion, the following environment variables may slightly improve latency if you have a compatible monitor: